The Most Efficient Way to Burn Fat and Build Strength

 Here’s what I know.

-I saw great results on a Paleo Diet for two years.
+I saw great results on a Paleo Diet for three years.

 I saw great results on Intermittent Fasting for three months.

-I have seen great results on a macro-based, low fat approach for seven months.
+I have seen great results on a macro-based, low fat approach for two years.

 Well wouldn’t ya gosh darn know it!
 Three strategies, all of ’em worked.
 I am not going to endorse any one of them today, you’ll need to find something that is most applicable to your goals but I can tell you that all three work for recomposing the body and burning fat and all had their drawbacks, as well.